bloominstituteoftechnology/web-module-project-class-components/README.md

 # Class Based Components - React Todo

 We are going to practice building class components with this project.
-Even though hooks are gaining popularity among react developers, class components are going to be around for a long time.
-It's imperative that you get used to class components, and feel comfortable working with them since you'll most likely encounter them when you are hired to work at a React app.
+Even though function components and hooks have become the standard among React developers, class components are going to be around for a long time.
+It's important that you get used to class components, and feel comfortable working with them since you'll most likely encounter them when you are hired to work on a React app.

 ## Skills You Will Practice